daveanthonyest/daveanthonyest/README.md

 Protocols: BACnet, LONWORKS

 ## Projects 💻
 Mips Drone Game : a game made in MIPS Assembly where you control a pixel to clean dirty windows on a building.

+PixelPlace : a collaborative pixel-art web application where users draw together in real-time.
+Built with FastAPI, React, and PostgreSQL.

 ## Education
 Nuclear Power School